MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 ### Import Power BI Dataflows

-Power BI dataflows are used to transform data from the Azure Storage Account into tables usable by the dashboard.
-You'll first have configure the Power BI dataflows.
+Power BI dataflows are used to transform data from the Azure Storage account into tables that are then used by the dashboard.
+You'll first have to configure the Power BI dataflows.

 1. Navigate to [app.powerbi.com](https://app.powerbi.com).
 1. Select **Workspaces** > **Create a workspace**.